Ecologykk/Master-of-Data-Science-Projects-2024-2025/README.md

 # Master's of Data Science Projects-2024-2026
 ---
-## Here you will find some projects and courses opinion and grades, related to the disciplines I attended in my Masters's degree, obtained at the Faculty of Sciences of the University of Lisbon.
+## Here you will find some projects, courses opinion and grades, related to the disciplines I attended in my Masters's degree, obtained at the Faculty of Sciences of the University of Lisbon.
 ---

 ## 🏆 1st Year, 1st Semester (Completed)